FDA staff blindsided by move allowing more e-cigarettes and nicotine pouches onto US market

 It’s highly unusual for the FDA to draft new policies without input from the staffers who oversee them.

 The vaping guidelines bypassed a federally required period that allows for public comment and revisions.
-Instead, the FDA published the finalized policy after months of complaints about Makary from industry lobbyists close to the White House.
-He resigned from the agency last week.
+Instead, the FDA published them as a finalized policy hours after media reports surfaced that President Donald Trump had approved a plan to fire Makary.
+He resigned from the FDA last week following months of complaints from industry lobbyists close to the White House.

 A Health and Human Services spokesperson did not address the origins of the guidance in a written statement.